JHU-Xtractor/Xtractor/docs/images/AWS/API_2.md

 ### Format

-The API is divided by the following\
+The API is divided by the following
-Note that the status codes don't match with the actual status codes.
-That is currently a work in progress

 **************Name -************** On AWS API Gateway, the API is listed as `xtractor_aws`